 How to host the perfect match day party

-The 2017-18 football season promises to be a cracker.
+The summer of football promises to be a cracker.
 If you’re planning to invite family and friends over to share in the excitement, follow our tips for hosting the ultimate footie fest…

 Getting set up

-You’ve invited all your family over for an afternoon in front of the football, but crowding a lot of people round the telly can be tricky.
-You want everyone to get a good view of the action without having to crane their necks.
+You’ve invited everyone over to watch the match but crowding a lot of people round the telly can be tricky.
+You want your guests to get a good view of the action without having to crane their necks.

-Prevent any arguments over Dad nabbing the sweet spot by arranging your living room so that everyone can see.
+Prevent arguments over dad nabbing the sweet spot by arranging your living room so that everyone can see.

 Tune the TV and dim the lights

-In anticipation of the start of the new football season in August, you might have invested in a brand new set.
+In anticipation of this summer’s tournament, you might have invested in a brand new set.
 If so, you’ll want to make sure your TV is tuned correctly to get the best picture quality.

 Get the best sound quality

-You might not be a season ticket holder, but that doesn’t mean you can’t recreate the stadium atmosphere at home with an audio-enhancing sound system.
+If you’re not at the game in person you can do the next best thing – recreate the stadium atmosphere at home with an audio-enhancing sound system.

-Feel the roar of the crowd from every direction with a multi-room home audio system placed strategically around your living room.
-Or, go for a high quality sound bar to boost your TV’s audio by creating a surround sound effect.
+Feel the roar of the crowd from every direction with a multi-room home audio system, with speakers placed strategically around your living room.
+Or go for a high quality soundbar to boost your TV’s audio by creating a surround sound effect.

 Keep guests happy with snacks and drinks

-What with the highs and lows of watching your team in action, all that shouting over the telly can leave you parched, so be sure to stock up on drinks.
+What with the highs and lows of watching cracking goals, red-card tackles and dismal penalties, all that shouting over the telly can leave you parched.
+Be sure to stock up on beers.
+Keep them to hand in an American-style fridge-freezer – with plenty of shelf space for your weekly shop, too.

 If you’re feeling more creative, a footie fest is a great opportunity to have some fun with your snacks and drinks.
 Why not rustle up some tasty but healthy chips in an ActiFry?